A pursuit of finding the ‘right’ diet and to eat ‘healthy’ can become unhealthy if it becomes an obsession and takes the joy out of eating and life.

 No diet can guarantee your health, longevity or happiness

-Some of the diets I get questioned about are ambiguous, in that even amongst the proponents of these diets there are no clear guidelines or consistency.
-Other times the diets they ask me about are incredibly restrictive and only really viable if you were to never leave the house again; unless to a juice bar or raw food café.
+Some of the diets I get asked about are ambiguous in that even amongst the proponents of these diets there are no clear guidelines or consistency.
+Other times the diets they ask me about are incredibly restrictive and only really viable if you were to never leave the house again, unless to a juice bar or raw food café.

 Don’t let the fear of dying, prevent you from living your life to its fullest potential.

-Even if there was a one diet suits all or a diet that has been devised to ‘cure’ your specific ailments, there is absolutely no guarantee that it will work for you.
-Just like with medications or surgeries, no doctor can guarantee one hundred percent success.
-This doesn’t mean that because you have only been given a twenty-five percent success rate with IVF or a fifty percent chance that a surgery won’t relieve your symptoms it is not worth trying if you so choose.
-Rather I am suggesting that you consider not putting all your eggs in one basket and be open-minded to exploring and trying other treatments or lifestyle changes.
+Even if there was a ‘one diet suits all’ or a diet that has been devised to ‘cure’ your specific ailments, there is absolutely no guarantee that it will work for you.
+Just like with medications or surgeries, no doctor can guarantee one hundred per cent success.
+This doesn’t mean that because you have only been given a twenty-five per cent success rate with IVF or a fifty per cent chance that a surgery won’t relieve your symptoms, it is not worth trying if you so choose.
+Rather, I suggest you consider not putting all your eggs in one basket.
+And be open-minded to exploring and trying other treatments or lifestyle changes.

 It is not about accepting your fate and not taking action, but rather not attaching to the outcome, so that you spend your life fighting to achieve an outcome or avoid death that you forget to live.

 Rather than focus on the thought of, ‘How I don’t want to die’, it may be that more relaxation, peace, happiness and healing could be achieved by asking yourself, ‘How do I want to live the life I have?’